nvsraviteja/AWS-AI-AI-Practitioner/Introduction to A.I, M.L & deep Learning.md

 This happens when the data or information changes frequently which leads to model inaccuracy or the model accuracy gets dropped
 - Example: In 2020 you trained a model to predict the price of houses in a city as time changes the price of houses keep increasing but the model still predicts the same old rate.

+# Amazon Sagemaker
+It is a fully managed AWS service that provides tools and infrastructure for building, training, and deploying machine learning models.
+It simplifies the workflow of ML by enabling data scientists and developers to create, train, and deploy models quickly and efficiently.
+In a normal machine learning project, you follow these main steps:
+- Collect, clean, and understand the data.
+- Create and choose the right features.
+- Train the model and adjust its settings.
+- Deploy the model and keep monitoring it.
+Each step normally needs different tools and experts, but Amazon SageMaker combines all of these stages into one unified platform.

+#### Benefits of Amazon Sagemaker
+- End-to-end ML service:
+    * Covers the entire ML lifecycle — data prep, training, deployment, and monitoring — all in one place.
+- Integrated IDE:
+    * SageMaker Studio lets you build, train, and deploy models from a single interface.
+- Easy to use:
+    * Tools like Autopilot allow even non-coders to create high-quality models quickly.
+- Scalable:
+    * Automatically scales resources for training and inference without manual setup.
+- Cost-effective:
+    * Features like Spot Training and multi-model endpoints help reduce costs.
+- Supports all major ML frameworks:
+    * Works with TensorFlow, PyTorch, XGBoost, and more.
+- Automated tuning:
+    * Automatically finds the best hyperparameters for top model performance.
+- Simple deployment:
+    * Deploy models as real-time APIs or batch jobs with minimal effort.
+- Continuous monitoring:
+    * Model Monitor checks for drift, anomalies, and performance issues.
+- Model registry:
+    * Handles versioning, approvals, and deployment history.
+- Strong integrations:
+    * Works seamlessly with AWS services like S3, Glue, Lambda, and CloudWatch.
+- Secure and compliant:
+    * Offers VPC support, encryption, and IAM control to protect your data.

+#### Use the Sagemaker when:
+- You need to train your own model
+- You want full control
+- You need AutoML, MLOps, pipelines
+- Bedrock’s pre-trained models are not enough

 # Amazon Bedrock:
 Amazon bedrock is a service that provides access to large language models(LLM).
 It offers pre-trained LLMs and custom models built on top of these foundations.
 AWS Bedrock is a serverless platform that lets you use pre-trained Gen AI foundation model